AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

        Show_Complex_Float ("X:", X);
     end Show_Use;

-This example doesn't compile because we have direct visibility of both :ada:`Complex_Float_Types` and :ada:`Complex_Long_Float_Types` packages, and both of them declare the :ada:`Complex` type.
+This example doesn't compile because we have direct visibility to both :ada:`Complex_Float_Types` and :ada:`Complex_Long_Float_Types` packages, and both of them declare the :ada:`Complex` type.
 In this case, the type declaration becomes hidden, as the compiler cannot decide which declaration of